Lithuania Country Commercial Guide

 Last published date:

 Lithuania is strategically situated at the crossroads of Europe and Eurasia.
-It offers investors a diversified economy, EU rules and norms, a well-educated multilingual workforce, advanced IT infrastructure and a stable democratic government.
-The Lithuanian economy has been growing steadily since the 2009 economic crisis but contracted in 2020 due to economic fallout from the COVID-19 pandemic.
-However, it recovered relatively rapidly in 2021, reaching 5.1 percent GDP growth thanks to budget surpluses and accumulated financial reserves prior to the crisis, as well as a well-diversified economy.
-The country joined the Eurozone in January 2015 and completed the accession process for the Organization for Economic Cooperation and Development (OECD) in May 2018.
-Lithuania’s income levels are lower than in most of the EU.
-Based on the average net monthly wage, Lithuania is 23rd of 27 EU member states.
-According to Bank of Lithuania statistics, at the end of 2021, the United States was Lithuania’s 15th largest investor, with cumulative investments totaling $366 million (1.3 percent of total FDI).
+It offers investors a diversified economy, EU rules and norms, a well-educated multilingual workforce, advanced IT infrastructure, and a stable democratic government.
+The Lithuanian economy has been growing steadily since the 2009 economic crisis and only contracted slightly in 2020 due to economic fallout from the COVID-19 pandemic.
+It recovered rapidly in 2021, reaching 5.1 percent GDP growth thanks to budget surpluses and accumulated financial reserves prior to the crisis, as well as a well-diversified economy.
+Despite the impacts of Russia’s war with Ukraine, GDP growth continued in 2022 (2.2 percent), slowed in 2023 to be mostly flat, then in 2024 recovered to 2.7 percent, the strongest performance in the Baltic region.
+Disruptions caused by the war in Ukraine drove one of the highest inflation rates in the eurozone in 2022, over 20 percent year-on-year, primarily because of dramatically rising energy and electricity prices.
+However, annual inflation slowed to 0.7 percent in 2024.
+The country joined the eurozone in January 2015 and completed the accession process for the Organization for Economic Cooperation and Development (OECD) in May 2018.
+In terms of average net monthly wages, Lithuania ranks 14th of 27 EU member states.
+According to an October 2023 report by the Bank of Lithuania, the United States was Lithuania’s largest investor by ultimate investing country at the end of 2022 in terms of cumulative foreign direct investment measured by ultimate investing country, with investments totaling $6.3 billion (19.1 percent of total FDI).

 To access the ICS, visit the U.S. Department of State Investment Climate Statements website